ballerina-platform/ballerina-distribution/examples/receive-email-using-service/receive_email_using_service.md

 # Email service - Receive email

-The `email:Service` allows reading data from an email server.
-An email server supports either POP3 or IMAP4 as mail access protocols.
-Hence an `email:Service` can be attached to either an `email:PopListener` or an `email:ImapListener` to retrieve data from the server.
+An email server supports either POP3 or IMAP as mail access protocol.
+The `email:Service` allows reading data from an email server that supports either protocol.
+Configure either an `email:PopListener` or an `email:ImapListener` and attach the `email:Service` to retrieve data from the server.

 ::: code receive_email_using_service.bal :::